TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Allow control of browser html cache from Node-RED.
 Add an auto-restore on load option. (?
 Add send updates back to Node-RED option - control msg ?)

-* Use alt logging for websocket disconnects, sleep, error, etc

 * Editor: Add panel of links to all instances of uibuilder.